-Instead of focusing on the technique or practice methods, focus on intelligence.
+Instead of focusing merely on the technique or practice methods, focus on intelligence as well.
 Ask yourself frequently what you are doing right now and what the results of your actions will likely be.
 Is what you are doing mentally, emotionally and physically in alignment with your desired outcome?
 Consistently opt for intelligence when analyzing your actions, your goals and your present direction in life.

 It is also important to be intelligently consistent.
-It otherwise might become simply another tool of self-hate.
+It otherwise might become simply another tool of self-hate or conceit.
 This practice for example could easily turn into an instrument that fuels guilt, shame and low self-esteem if done without discernment.
 One aspect of intelligence is vigilance.
 You need to know clearly what kind of state your mind is in right now.
 This gives you a good base for reflection and adjustment.
 It can show you what direction you are currently moving in and give you a good chance of adjusting if necessary.
 Focus on your present step – do it well and it will guide you towards peace.
-Support your consistent effort with intelligence and it will surely lead to fulfillment here and now.
+Support your consistent effort with intelligence and it will surely lead to longterm benefit for yourself and others.